wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

     - containerPort: 80
    </pre>

-1, Install Vscode and IntelliJ extensions for formatting YAML files.
+1. Install Vscode and IntelliJ extensions for formatting YAML files.
    To indent multiple lines at a time.

+   <a name="Replication"></a>
    <a name="ReplicaSets"></a>

 1. Declare ReplicaSet